gavantee/REMEI/README.md

 - Few precoded examples of how programing errors could be exploited like gets buffer overflow, format strings... (more examples are welcome or I might steal some from OverTheWire)

 TODO:
+- FRONT EEEEND
+- nice handling of multiple user sessions

+Done:
+- using gcc for assembly
 - executing programs in qemu and attaching gdb
 - passing commands to gdb and getting responses

-Done:
-- using gcc for assembly

 Required:
 - riscv64-elf-gcc
 - riscv64-elf-gdb
 - qemu-riscv64
+- pygdbmi (for now, might end up replacing it with just gdb/mi)

 Running:
 - python backend/server.py